s-glass/reading-notes/301/class01.md

 **3. What are the advantages of using component-based architecture?**

 - Reduced time in market and the development cost by reusing existing components.
-- INcreased reliability wiht the reuse of the existing components.
+- Increased reliability with the reuse of the existing components.

 - Ease of deployment
 - Reduced cost